Preparing for College Selecting a College Paying for College

 Minnesota Resident Status

-To be eligible as a Minnesota resident for a Minnesota State Grant, Minnesota Indian Scholarship, Minnesota Work Study, Minnesota Postsecondary Child Care Grant, Minnesota Achieve Scholarship or the Minnesota GI Bill, a student must meet ONE of the following criteria:
+To be eligible as a Minnesota resident for a State Grant, Minnesota Indian Scholarship, Minnesota Work Study and the Postsecondary Child Care Grant, a student must meet ONE of the following criteria:

 • Graduated from a Minnesota high school while residing in Minnesota and physically attending a Minnesota college.